CPAM: Context-Preserving Adaptive Manipulation for Zero-Shot Real Image Editing: Introduction

-Based on the existing extensive exploration of leveraging the attention modules in SD to control the editing process and achieve desired outcomes, we analyze and clarify the semantic interaction of the components in attention and how to leverage them for real image editing (as detailed in Section.~\ref{sec:preattn}).
+Based on the existing extensive exploration of leveraging attention modules in SD to control the editing process and achieve desired outcomes, we analyze and clarify the semantic interaction of the components in attention and how to leverage them for real image editing (as detailed in Section~\ref{sec:preattn}).
 We then propose a novel zero-shot real image editing method, namely \textbf{C}ontext-\textbf{P}reserving \textbf{A}daptive \textbf{M}anipulation (CPAM), that leverages both self-attention and cross-attention.
-Our method excels in manipulating non-rigid objects, allowing for modifications to various aspects such as pose, view, or even specific objects or parts within the image.
-Importantly, our CPAM retains the background and avoids modifications to unwanted objects or regions, thereby addressing issues faced by existing methods, enabling object removal or background replacement (as illustrated in Figure.~\ref{fig:overall}).
+Importantly, CPAM can be directly applied to different diffusion backbones without architectural modification.
+In this work, we demonstrate its effectiveness across Stable Diffusion (SD) 1.5, SD2.1, and SDXL, showing that the proposed attention manipulation strategy generalizes well to various diffusion architectures.
+CPAM excels in manipulating non-rigid objects, allowing for modifications to various aspects such as pose, view, or even specific objects or parts within the image.
+Importantly, CPAM retains the background and avoids modifications to unwanted objects or regions, thereby addressing issues faced by existing methods, enabling object removal or background replacement (Fig.~\ref{fig:overall}).
 Notably, these modifications occur without any model configuration or system architecture adjustments, eliminating the need for optimization or fine-tuning phases.
 Specifically, we introduce a preservation adaptation process that adjusts self-attention to independently control the object and background, effectively preserving the original objects' shapes, textures, and identities using masking techniques.
 Simultaneously, it ensures that the background remains undistorted or unwarped throughout the denoising process.
 Additionally, we propose the localized extraction module to avoid attention between the non-desired modified regions with the target prompt in the cross-attention.
 Therefore, our method enables localized editing, allowing for editing not only salient objects but also specific objects within the image.
 We propose different mask-guidance strategies to enable innovative image editing tasks by simply adjusting masks and enhancing regional manipulation by controlling object shapes.
-The source mask, representing the original object, and the target mask, controlling the edited outcome, are computed differently, allowing for flexible image editing tasks.
+The source mask, representing the original object, and the target mask, controlling the edited outcome, are computed differently, allowing for flexible image editing.